-3150.5 Overtime[4]
+3150.5 Overtime

-Non-exempt employees are entitled to receive overtime pay at the rate of one and one-half (1 1⁄2) times the employee's regular rate for actual time worked in excess of forty (40) hours per workweek.
+Non-exempt employees are entitled to receive overtime pay at the rate of one and one-half (1 1/2) times the employee's regular rate for actual time worked in excess of forty (40) hours per workweek.
 An employee must obtain advance written permission from his or her supervisor to work overtime, except in the case of an emergency.
 Working overtime without permission is grounds for discipline, up to and including termination.
-The District provides compensation for all overtime hours worked by nonexempt employees as well as other overtime requirements in accordance with state and federal law.
+The District provides compensation for all overtime hours worked by nonexempt employees in accordance with state and federal law.